secat/memhog-operator/README.md

 threshold, it will be vertically autoscaled by the operator.

-Specifically, the operator will deploy a new copy of the Pod with a higher set of resource requests and limits, and then terminate the excessive, running Pod.
+Specifically, the operator will deploy a new copy of the Pod with a higher set of resource requests and limit, and then terminate the original Pod.
+The details of the higher resources are held within an `AppMonitor`, a custom TPR.

 [memhog](https://github.com/metral/memhog): An example Pod that this operator would monitor.